Florida Law Enforcment Analyst Training Program FAQ

 Q: What exactly is the Law Enforcement Analyst Training Program?

-For specific information regarding each course and its curriculum click on their respective links.
+For specific information regarding each course, click on their respective links.

 Q: I want to go to the Academy, how do I sign up?